 My best advice is to follow your joy.
 See what gives you real joy and do more of that.
 It’s hard to work on a product or with people you don’t believe in.
 It’s hard to be joyful all the time, but by being more present and paying attention to our bodies and minds, we can do more and more of the small things that give us that joy and feed our passion and energy.

-My main takeaways from an 11+ year career in engineering and product has been to have the right mindset when approaching challenges in the role.
+My main takeaway from an 11+ year career in engineering and product has been to have the right mindset when approaching challenges in the role.
 You will continue to face setbacks as you rise the ranks and work on new ideas.
-However, with perseverance, the ability to be patient, and genuine empathy and curiosity towards your customers, the role can be a cinch.
+However, with perseverance, the ability to be patient, and genuine empathy and curiosity toward your customers, the role can be a cinch.